AWegnerGitHub/awegnergithub.github.io-content/2023_07_06_developer_interviews.md

 [I am a huge fan of remote work.][7]
 With the proper company structure, I can hire from a global candidate pool.
 It's important that the team is able to support their new coworkers regardless of their location in the world.
 I've seen teams and companies expand their developer ranks by slowly expanding the timezones they hire from instead of immediately jumping to global.
-The trade off here is that you are missing candidates that would be good for you team immediately and in turn you are slowly training your team to operate on a broader set of timezones and be more asyncronous.
+The trade off here is that you are missing candidates that would be good for your team immediately and in turn you are slowly training your team to operate on a broader set of timezones and be more asynchronous.

 How the team expands requires careful consideration of team dynamics and executive support.
 It should also be a discussion the hiring manager is prepared to have with candidates.
 "Remote" does not always mean someone sitting a handful of timezones away.
 For some it may mean that they like to